sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_04_federated_access/embedding_04_federated_access.md

 In the node project folder, open `embed-api.js` and replace the value for `EMBED PATH` with this new value.

 <aside class="negative">
 <strong>NOTE:</strong><br> If you recently completed the QuickStarts for embedding, you probably already have valid APIs and Embed Secrets.
-If you don't, you will need to generate them from "Administration > "APIs & Embed Secrets".
+If you don't, you will need to generate them from Administration > Developer Access > Create New, as below:
 </aside>

 <img src="assets/di7.png" width="800"/>